vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 Congratulations!
 You have installed the Tanzu Application Platform and tested it by running a Java application workload.
 Although it took a while, you’ve done something amazing!

-You’ve manually installed an enterprise-grade software platform onto Minikube on your local Laptop or PC which you can now experiment with and show to others.
+By following this guide you’ve installed an enterprise-class application platform onto Minikube on your local Laptop or PC which you can now experiment with and show to others.
 Using a single command, you’ve made the platform build source code into a binary application, created a hardened container for the application, and run the container inside Kubernetes — all without having to write any of the Kubernetes YAML configuration usually required to describe pods, replica sets, deployments, or services.
 And, if the code ever changes, Tanzu Application Platform will automatically re-build and re-deploy the application for you.

 And that’s just the tip of the iceberg.
 Tanzu Application Platform is fully customizable.
 The opportunities for improved developer productivity and supply-chain excellence are truly mind boggling!